interfiberschool/v5dbg/docs/docs/cpp/macros/debug/cbreak.md

 ---
-description: Documentation for the $break macro which is used to place disabled-by-default breakpoints in code
+description: Documentation for the $cbreak macro which is used to place conditional breakpoints in code
 icon: octicons/pause-24
 ---

-# `$break`
+# `$cbreak(E)`

 !!! abstract "Version information"
     Introduced in version **v0.2** :octicons-tag-24: